What is a Home Sleep Test or HST (Sleep Apnea Test Sleep Study)?

 Why Get a Sleep Study?

-A medical history and a symptom review are not enough for your doctor to make a definitive diagnosis, which is why a sleep study is so important.
+A medical history and a symptom review are not enough for your doctor to make a definitive diagnosis, which is why a sleep study or sleep apnea test is so important.
 Getting an accurate diagnosis allows you to get the treatment you need to improve your sleep and overall quality of life.

 There are different types of sleep studies based on your symptoms.
 For example, maintenance of wakefulness test measures your ability to stay awake and alert during the day.